dh-atlas/white-book/Whitebook.md

 # **Data Visualisation** {#data-visualisation}

 CLEF enables catalogers to display their data through charts, maps, and counters that retrieve data via the SPARQL endpoint.
 Each graphic component includes a brief comment explaining the displayed data.
 On CLEF’s “Charts” page \[aggiungere LINK in nota\], we provide an overview of the catalogue’s size—including the number of entities, research products, and research projects available—through a set of counters.
-We also present maps showing the geographical distribution of scholars and organizations involved in creating research products, as well as the distribution of research projects.
+We also present maps showing the geographical distribution of scholars and organisations involved in creating research products, as well as the distribution of research projects.

 # **References** {#references-23}